joshyhud/joshyhud/README.md

 # Hi 👋, I'm Josh

+** Web Developer specialising in WordPress, Shopify, and modern JavaScript frameworks (React, Next.js).
+Building scalable digital experiences with a focus on performance and clean architecture.**

 **I’m a UK-based web developer specialising in building high-impact digital experiences.
 I thrive on collaboration and craftsmanship, turning ideas into robust, user-focused websites across WordPress, e-commerce, and bespoke builds.
 Based on the South Coast, I’m driven by a passion for clean code, creative problem solving and bringing projects to life.
 Check out some of my recent work**

 ## I'm currently working on